- What Does an Architect Do?

-A new Irish film entitled Places for People, which marks the launch of Ireland’s new National Policy on Architecture, features in the inaugural New European Bauhaus (NEB) Festival.
-The NEB Festival is the highlight of this years’ NEB programme and runs from 9-12 June online and in-situ in Brussels.
+A Irish film entitled Places for People, marked the launch of Ireland’s new National Policy on Architecture, featured in the inaugural New European Bauhaus (NEB) Festival.
+The NEB Festival was the highlight of this years’ NEB programme and ran from 9-12 June online and in-situ in Brussels.

-This ambitious and culturally diverse festival will bring together exemplar projects and presentations from Europe, including hosting 60 speakers from all around the world in the Forum, over 100 innovative NEB projects will be showcased across the city in the Fair including over 200 side events in Brussels and in European countries.
-For this reason, Ireland is delighted to be participating and contributing to this cultural initiative.
+This ambitious and culturally diverse festival brings together exemplar projects and presentations from Europe, including hosting 60 speakers from all around the world in the Forum, over 100 innovative NEB projects will be showcased across the city in the Fair including over 200 side events in Brussels and in European countries.
+For this reason, Ireland was delighted to be participating and contributing to this cultural initiative.